jsnjsn700/Hello-world/README.md

 # Hello-world
-this reposotory id for praticing the Github Flow
+this repository is for praticing the Github Flow